A Singular Key to Security

 Now we have the basis for a simple program to solve the first maze regardless of which direction the robot is facing.
 The whole system is an analogy for a computer program with the code and data stored in the table.
 Though very simplified, it represents a program in memory of a computer, and in this case if we think of the maze as an exploit tool to a vulnerability, we have a program that can use that vulnerability to break into a system.

 A program calls functions both in external and internal libraries and the locations of these routines can all be calculated from an offset from some known location in the program.
 It is relative to a given position, perhaps 4,187 bytes forward or 3,209 bytes backwards.
 If the location of the code is known, data can be changed to break the system in such a way that execution jumps to an unintended location in the original program but instead to the location of the exploit code.
 There are several special locations for data a program uses including the call stack to store the return addresses in which to jump after execution of subroutines.
-Such techniques as stack buffer overflows work because this stack is also used to store parameters, variables scoped to the current function (local), and current instance (the this pointer).
-The call stack has many uses but knowing the exact state of this stack is important for a hacker to the call-return system of return-oriented programming (ROP).
-Knowing precisely where to place data on this system by causing an overrun is the key to such exploints.
-Code is simply specialized data to a computer system.
+Such techniques as stack buffer overflows work because this stack is also used to store parameters, variables scoped to the current function (

 Since all releases of a particular application or operating system are exactly the same, the code that can break one, can break all identical versions.
 If the above maze is exactly the same, the algorithm will always solve it, but even one change to the maze disables the program.
 If all the addresses that need fixed up were different for every system the program ran on, a hacker could only design a program to break a single computer.
 In other words, if each computer had its own maze it would be impossible for a hacker to create a program (at least a reasonably simple one) that could solve the maze.
 So, can we each have our own maze?